Originally created as a web socket test, Emoji Canvas is a space where anyone can use emojis to paint, together and in real-time.

 I knew I wanted it to seem like a large canvas where anyone could contribute their ideas, however, I didn't want the palette to be merely different colors.
 I eventually thought of using a group of emojis from Apple's emoji set since they're culturally iconic and naturally playful.
 Thus, Emoji Canvas was born!

-After many hours of fixing bugs and learning to clean my sloppy Node code, I accomplished exactly what I set out to create.
 My goal was to make something that people in isolation would actually like to use and have some kind of fun experience.
 Whether it be for a couple of minutes just trying out the functionality or an hour of having fun painting weird images with old or new friends, Emoji Canvas is supposed to be for everyone and anyone.